 - Vehicle exhaust

 During his career, Mr. Sherer has been heavily involved in the design of energy efficient and innovative HVAC systems.
-He began designing Variable Refrigerant Flow systems in Kentucky and Tennessee in 2004 when the technology was still in its infancy in the U.S. Since then, he has been involved in over 15 VRF projects throughout the country, ranging in size, including the first K-12 school in the U.S. conditioned entirely by VRF systems.
+He began designing Variable Refrigerant Flow systems in Kentucky and Tennessee in 2004 when the technology was still in its infancy in the U.S. Since then, he has been involved in dozens of VRF projects throughout the country, ranging in size, including the first K-12 school in the U.S. conditioned entirely by VRF systems.
 This project was located in Kentucky and was completed in early 2007.
-Since this project’s completionand based on its success, multiple schools in Kentucky are being built and renovated using VRF technology.
-Mr. Sherer has also been involved in the design of multiple ground-source heat pump projects in Kentucky and Nevada.
+Since this project’s completion and based on its success, multiple schools in Kentucky were built and renovated using VRF technology.
+Mr. Sherer has also been involved in the design of multiple ground-source heat pump projects in Kentucky, Nevada, and Alabama, including a lake-source system in Alabama featured in the ASHRAE Journal (April 2018).
 He has used advanced calculation methods to properly size these systems which use the ground as a heat source or sink, depending on the time of year and the demand in the building.
 Both VRF and GSHP systems have the ability to obtain points for LEED accreditation.

-Mr. Sherer is a LEED Green Associate, and is currently Vice Chair of the State Board of the Alabama Chapter of the United States Green Building Council (USGBC).
+Mr. Sherer is a LEED Green Associate, and previously served as the Vice Chair of the State Board of the Alabama Chapter of the United States Green Building Council (USGBC).
 Wesley is also a past Chair of the Central Alabama USGBC Branch.

-Mr. Sherer is a licensed Mechanical Engineer in Alabama, Tennessee, Mississippi, Kentucky, Nevada and is a licensed Commissioning Authority from the AABC.
+Mr. Sherer is a licensed Mechanical Engineer in Alabama, Georgia, Florida, Tennessee, Mississippi, Kentucky, Nevada, Louisiana, and is a licensed Commissioning Authority from the AABC.